codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en-US/nodes/sc-drc/pid-l.md

-### Does the repository assign, or the conributoer provides, a locally unique identifier to the data set or the data contribution?
+### Does the repository assign, or the contributor provides, a locally unique identifier to the data set or the data contribution?

 Examples include an accession number, a UUID, or some other convention.